When You Search “Locksmith Near Me” That’s NOT What You Get

-There’s been a disturbing trend in Google lately when customers are searching for locksmiths near to them.
-Recent Google changes have led to the results returning anything but that!
+There’s been a disturbing trend in Google lately when customers search for “locksmith near me.”
+Recent Google changes have led to the results returning anything but real local locksmiths!
 You’ll get locksmiths that price gouge you, locksmiths that aren’t local, listing services using you to generate money, locksmith that are miles away, and “locksmiths” that aren’t even real people! for three reasons:

 - Everything you see ‘above the fold’ of a Google search is paid for advertising.
 They may not be near you at all.
 Details below.

 - Google’s newest algorithm change favors small webpages.
 In Phoenix, none of the page 1 organic listings returned for search term “Phoenix locksmith” have a lock shop near you.
 They don’t have a lock shop at all.
 Details below.

 - Google Maps is showing thousands of ‘locksmiths’ that aren’t locksmiths at all, but key cutting kiosks.
 They aren’t even people.

 To find a locksmith near you, that has a shop you can walk into, you need to disregard the ads, disregard the organic search results, and find within the Google Map results 1) locksmiths that have a complete address shown and 2) ‘locksmiths’ that are not really just key machine kiosks.